-As of December 31, 2011 and 2012 all loans were denominated in US Dollars.
+As of December 31, 2013 and 2014 all loans were denominated in US Dollars.

-The foregoing loans and credit facilities are secured as follows:
+The foregoing loan and credit facilities are secured as follows:

-- First priority mortgages over the vessels owned by the respective borrowers; - First priority assignment of all insurances and earnings of the mortgaged vessels; - Second priority mortgage over the Maritsa as security for the Kerasies loan; - Agreement for second priority mortgage over the Kanaris as security for the Marinouki and Soffive loans; - Second priority mortgage over the Pedhoulas Merchant as security for the Petra loan; - Second priority mortgage over the Pedhoulas Trader as security for the Pemer loan; and - Corporate guarantee from Safe Bulkers.
+- First priority mortgages over the vessels owned by the respective borrowers; - For the Safe Bulkers credit facility, first priority mortgages over the vessels Andreas K, Maria, Xenia, Vassos, Pedhoulas Leader, Pedhoulas Fighter, Martine, Eleni, Kypros Bravery and Hull 827 upon her delivery from the shipyard; - First priority assignment of all insurances and earnings of the mortgaged vessels; - Second priority mortgage over the Pedhoulas Merchant as security for the Petra loan; - Second priority mortgage over the Pedhoulas Trader as security for the Pemer loan; - Second priority mortgage over the Pedhoulas Commander as security for the Maxpente, Maxeikosi, Shikokutessera and Gloverthree credit facilities; - Second priority mortgages over the Pedhoulas Builder, Kanaris, Kypros Unity and Kypros Land as security for the Vassone credit facility; and - Corporate guarantee from Safe Bulkers (except for the Safe Bulkers credit facility where Safe Bulkers is the borrower).